 Fortunately, the Internet is full of ingredients for new ideas.
 Finding the best resources is not always easy, though.
 I’ve assembled some of my favorite stops online for filling my brain with idea-ingredients.
 It’s hardly a dent in what’s out there (I didn’t even consider podcasts), but it’s a start.
 Bookmark what you love, and then be sure to come back and share your own favorite resources in the comments!

-2. Art Stationartstation logo.
+- Art Station.
 This portfolio showcase is where professional and aspiring artists show off their creative work.
 You’ll find every style of traditional and digital illustration, comic, cover and game art represented.
 If you want visual inspiration, hop on over to the fantasy art gallery to discover magical landscape, character and creature designs.
 For really mind-bending creations, be sure to visit the concept art channel.

-5. Fantasy Plot Generatorreedsy logo.
+- Fantasy Plot Generator.
 I have in no way done an exhaustive search of all the random plot generators out there, but the one offered by Reedsy has some great features, like being able to lock individual elements that you like and spin the wheel again until you get a combination that sparks your interest.
 The results offer lots of options for adding texture to your story, so you can make it uniquely your own.
 Check out this first-time prompt:

 MAIN CHARACTER : Character An outlaw, who is past prime.